-- C. Spencer Yeh is a musician, artist, and Triple Canopy contributing editor born in Taipei, Taiwan, and now living in Brooklyn.
+- C. Spencer Yeh is a musician, artist, and Triple Canopy senior editor and media producer editor born in Taipei, Taiwan, and now living in Brooklyn.
 Yeh has performed and presented work in a variety of venues and exhibition spaces, including the New Museum of Contemporary Art, the Museum of Modern Art, Bureau, the Kitchen, Issue Project Room (where he was an artist in resident in 2015), the Contemporary Art Center (Cincinnati), White Flag Projects (St. Louis), Sónar (Barcelona), All Tomorrow’s Parties, Performa 13, Kunsthall Stavanger (Norway), the Pérez Art Museum (Miami).
 He has collaborated on musical and artistic projects with Nate Wooley, Okkyung Lee, Justin Lieberman, Tony Conrad, and New Humans with Vito Acconci.
 Recent recordings include Solo Voice I–X, published by Primary Information; Wake Up Awesome, a collaboration with Okkyung Lee and Lasse Marhaug, published by Software Recording Co.; and Transitions, published by DeStijl.
 A new recording by New Monuments, Yeh’s trio with Ben Hall and Don Dietrich, is forthcoming on Bocian.

 - Invisible Sports is a new project by improvisor and composer Aaron Moore.
 Drums, vocals, trumpet, and tapes are the basis of Moore’s instrumentation, though anything that makes a sound that can be manipulated, rhythmically or melodically, is of equal importance to him.
 Moore is a founding member of the British band Volcano the Bear, now in their fifteenth year together.
 Moore’s current musical projects include the New York–based Amolvacy (with Dave Nuss of the No-Neck Blues Band), a duo with Alan Courtis, and the Paris-based Textile Orchestra.
 Moore has played on more than twenty-five albums, performed across Europe and the United States, and collaborated with Jeremy Barnes, Tom Recchion, the Boredoms, Thierry Muller, Steve Mackay, Paul Dunmall, Michael Snow, and Mats Gustaffson, among others.
 Moore was born in Market Harborough, England, and now resides in Brooklyn.